chr15m/svg-flipbook/README.md

  * Set the number of milliseconds to pause on each frame by entering a number in brackets in the layer name like (100) for a pause of 1/10th of a second.
  * Add static background frames by putting (static) in the layer name.

+### Run on Linux

+If you are a Linux user you can [use the online version of this app](https://chr15m.github.io/svg-animation-assistant).